 Your car insurance policy number is the main link to your coverage.
 Whenever you file a claim, talk with your insurer or share insurance info after an accident, you'll use your policy number.

 Your auto insurance provider gives you your policy number when you purchase coverage.
 Your car will have its own unique policy number unless you have multiple cars on the policy.
 In this case, each car may have its own individual policy number, or they may share one.

 In the event that you lose your policy number, most major insurers make it easy to retrieve through their website or smartphone app.
 You can always contact them to recover it as well.
 To be on the safe side, keep a hard copy of it in your glove box.

-- What you need to know about car insurance policy numbers
+- What a car insurance policy number does

-- Why do I need a car insurance policy number?
+- Why do you need your policy number?

 What is a car insurance policy number?

 Your auto insurance policy number is the link to your insurance policy.
 It is assigned to you by your provider when you purchase auto insurance.
 It is unique to you and will stay the same as long as you have your policy.
 If your auto insurance lapses, the policy number may change.
 If you have multiple cars on your policy, each car may have its own policy number.
 There is, however, the possibility that all the cars on the policy will share a number.